santwan/DSA-in-C-/Module 11 Arrays/readme.md

   <summary><h2>1.
 Optimal  Approach</h2></summary>

 **How am I thinking to solve this problem**

-IF you notice there is a unique pattern in this question.
+If you notice, there is a unique pattern in this question.
-The hint will be : Try to observe and apply array reversal concept Let'  understand this with a help of an example: here k = 2 i.e left rotate by two element
+The hint is: Try to observe and apply the array reversal concept.

+Let’s understand this with the help of an example.
+Let’s take k = 2, i.e., left rotate the array by 2 elements:

 | Array Index    | 0 | 1 | 2 | 3 | 4 | 5 | 6 |
 | -------------- | - | - | - | - | - | - | - |